minidogg/bopl-battle-webhook/README.md

 You will need at least version 21 of Node.js.

 # Credits
 [Unluckycrafter](https://github.com/minidogg) - Developed the server code.
+Now actively hosting it via Google Sheets.
 [AbstractMelon](https://github.com/abstractmelon) - Used to host the webhook for modding server.
 Helped out with the code a bit.
 [erewrwerwerwerwerwerwer](https://github.com/hecker7734) - Helped me discover that Google Sheets is great for this exact type of script.
 Helped out with the code a bit.